Common Reasons Why Your Furnace Has Broken Down in Dallas, TX

 Generally, gas furnaces last between 15 and 20 years.
 Regularly scheduled maintenance appointments will help keep your furnace lasting as long as possible.
 Maintaining your furnace will help troubleshoot any problem areas so that you can catch issues before they escalate into costly repairs or replacements.

 Not sure how old your furnace is?
 We can help.
 Look for the manufacturer serial number on the inside of the furnace cover.
-Then, give us a call at 972-992-5648 and we can give you the manufacturing date.
+Then, give us a call and we can give you the manufacturing date.

 How Much Does Furnace Repair Near Me Cost?

 At Aire Serv of Dallas, we offer upfront pricing so that you don’t have to worry about hidden fees—or being handed a bill much higher than you anticipated.
 We charge by the job, not the hour.
-Since costs will vary depending on the job, we invite you to give us a call at 972-992-5648 or request an appointment online to give us the details of your Dallas furnace repair problem.
+Since costs will vary depending on the job, we invite you to give us a call or request an appointment online to give us the details of your Dallas furnace repair problem.
 We also offer flexible financing options.

 How Often Should You Have Your Furnace Cleaned?